vitalityx1/Padel-Tos-Matcher/README.md

 ## Features

 - **Player Matching**: Connect with other padel players based on your skill level and preferences.
+(Private for now)
 - **Game Scheduling**: Organize and schedule games seamlessly.
+(Private for now)
 - **User Profiles**: Create and manage player profiles with details like skill level, availability, and more.
+(Private for now)

 ## Getting Started